4GeeksAcademy/javascript-dom-tutorial-exercises/exercises/08-Remove-DOM-Element-part-one/README.md

         <li>Third element</li>
     </ul>
 ```
-To remove the second element, need the function removeChild from the parent UL, but passing, as a parameter, the `<li>` that I want to remove.
+To remove the second element, we need the function removeChild from the parent UL, but passing, as a parameter, the `<li>` that I want to remove.

 Something like this: